What is a Transformer Converter?

-Instead of an idler motor spinning away this type of converter uses a transformer.
+Instead of an idler motor spinning away the transformer converter uses a transformer.
 This approach was used back in the 1940’s and fell out of favor in the on going years.

 Why did it fall out of favor?
 One reason was, transformers became more expensive and mass produced 3 phase motors were cheaper.